owid/sdg-tracker.org/pages/good-health.md

 _**Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all.**_

+The charts below detail the access, quality and affordability of healthcare for all.
+Below we see the Healthcare Access and Quality (HAQ) index, measured on a scale from 0 (worst) to 100 (best).
+This index is based on death rates from 32 causes of death which could be preventable with timely and adequate healthcare.
+Also shown is the share of healthcare expenditure which is out-of-pocket by households and individuals, and the share of the population at risk of catastrophic or impoverishing expenditure if they were to require surgical care.

 <iframe src="https://owid.cloud/grapher/healthcare-access-and-quality-index" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/share-of-out-of-pocket-expenditure-on-healthcare" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 <iframe src="https://owid.cloud/grapher/risk-of-catastrophic-expenditure-for-surgical-care" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/risk-of-impoverishing-expenditure-for-surgical-care" style="width: 100%; height: 600px; border: 0px none;"></iframe>